nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/digitial_fabrication/01_ambiguous_feelings_project_proposal/index.md

 The object is a square, and a circle, and both!
 It's dependent on one's point of view.

-The illusion, and many other generations of it, were developed by [Sugihara Kokichi](http://www.isc.meiji.ac.jp/~kokichis/Welcomee.html).
+The illusion, and many other generations of it, were developed by [Kokichi Sugihara](http://www.isc.meiji.ac.jp/~kokichis/Welcomee.html).
 In a later post I will go in-depth into how this illusion works.
 I did find a nice online demo that shows the basics of how it does:

 {{< frame "https://www.geogebra.org/m/EdSp6X76" >}}
 ([source](https://www.geogebra.org/m/EdSp6X76))